ology/techn.ology.net/blog/2023/06/05/querying-a-music-theory-database/index.markdown

   - software
 ---

 For a long time, I have wondered how to easily know what chords have a diatonic function in two different keys (modes).
-This is known as a ["common"](https://en.wikipedia.org/wiki/Common_chord_(music)) or "pivot" chord. (tl;dr: the [mode-pivot](https://github.com/ology/Music-ModalFunction/blob/main/eg/mode-pivot) program)
+This is known as a ["common"](https://en.wikipedia.org/wiki/Common_chord_(music)) or "pivot" chord.
+Naturally, being a software engineer, I wrote a program to answer this for me! (tl;dr: the [mode-pivot](https://github.com/ology/Music-ModalFunction/blob/main/eg/mode-pivot) program)

 ---

-Naturally, being a software engineer, I wrote a program to answer this for me! =)

 For our purposes, the essential question is this: "Can a chord in one key function in a second?"
 Any parts of this open-ended question may be unbound, thereby resulting in all possible truths.